Jessika Gedin

-Jessika Gedin, (born 12 April 1970 in Härnösand, Sweden) is a Swedish book publisher and radio/television presenter.
+Jessika Gedin (born 12 April 1970) is a Swedish book publisher and radio/television presenter.

+Gedin was born in Härnösand, Sweden.
 She founded the publishing company Koala Press and Tivoli publishing together with her sister Eva Gedin.
-She has worked as a literary translator and has been in the jury for the August award.
+She has worked as a literary translator and has been in the jury for the August Prize.

-As a radio presenter Jessika Gedin is known for the show Spanarna at Sveriges Radio P1.
-On 29 June 2007 Gedin was a "Sommarpratare" in the Sveriges Radio show Sommar i P1.
+As a radio presenter, Jessika Gedin is known for the show Spanarna at Sveriges Radio P1.
+On 29 June 2007, Gedin was the host of an episode in the Sveriges Radio show Sommar i P1.
 She became a television presenter when she started presenting the SVT show Babel in March 2012.
 She is also known for participating in the SVT entertainment show På spåret and as a guest panelist on Gomorron Sverige since 1993.

 Jessika Gedin is the daughter of translator Lena Fries-Gedin and niece of the book publisher Per I. Gedin.
-She is in a relationship with the artist Pål Hollender.
+She was in a relationship with the artist Pål Hollender for 22 years until 2024.
 The couple has one daughter together who was born in 2004.